Social information processing (theory): Origin

 Walther and Parks noticed that people often meet offline after having first met online.
 Sometimes these experiences are positive, and other times negative.
 They are dissatisfied with existing theories' ability to explain these phenomena.
 To fill in the theoretical gap, Walther and Parks adopt the original concept of warranting presented by Stone, describing connections between one's self and self-presentation as a continuum rather than a binary, moderated by anonymity.
 They suggested that the potential for anonymity resulted in the potential for a discrepancy along this continuum.
 The greater this potential discrepancy, the more compelling it is for observers to be skeptical of information provided by the individual about the self.
 Warrants, as described by Walther and Parks, are perceived reliable cues that observers use to gauge how someone's true identity matches that which is presented online.

 According to Walther, "Warranting pertains to the perceived legitimacy and validity of information about another person that one may receive or observe online."
+As also indicated by researchers DeAndrea and Carpenter, warranting value is the degree to which a target is perceived to have shaped information about him or herself to appear a certain way.
 Over the years, individuals have come to learn a lot about each other through online discussion groups or online role-playing games.
 Many have also started to gain an understanding of another person through "personal homepages and other forms of online interaction and self-presentation, including online dating sites."
 However, with the introduction of many online social media sites such as Facebook, Twitter, and LinkedIn, there are many opportunities for people to interact using CMC.
 As such, there are many factors – photographs, videos, and the ability to build your own profile – that set social media apart from the text-only CMC that Walther originally studied.
 For example, if a person describes him or herself as a quiet, reserved person but friends add pictures of him or her out at a bar with a large group of people, these two ideas will contradict each other.
 How the person processes this contradiction is the main idea of Walther's warranting theory.